 Abstract

-The development of microbially assisted synthesis in Bioelectrochemical Systems (BES) has thus far focused on mechanisms that consume energy in order to drive the electrosynthesis process.
-This work reports - for the first time - on ceramic MFC systems generating useful energy whilst simultaneously driving the electrosynthesis of useful chemical products.
-A novel, low cost, simple in assembly and operation MFC has been developed to demonstrate electrical power production and implementation into a practical application.
+To date, the development of microbially assisted synthesis in Bioelectrochemical Systems (BES) has focused on mechanisms that consume energy in order to drive the electrosynthesis process.
+This work reports - for the first time - novel ceramic MFC systems that generate electricity whilst simultaneously driving the electrosynthesis of useful chemical products.
+A novel, inexpensive and low maintenance MFC demonstrated electrical power production and implementation into a practical application.
 Terracotta based tubular MFCs were able to produce sufficient power to operate an LED continuously over a 7 day period with a concomitant 92% COD reduction.
-This is the first demonstration of water recovery, as a direct result of microbially assisted electrosynthesis, with simultaneous power generation – and not consumption - in a ceramic based MFC.
-It has been found that whilst the MFCs are generating energy, an alkaline solution is produced on the cathode that is directly related to the level of generated power.
+Whilst the MFCs were generating energy, an alkaline solution was produced on the cathode that was directly related to the amount of power generated.
 The alkaline catholyte was able to fix CO2 into carbonate/bicarbonate salts.
 This approach implies carbon capture and storage (CCS), effectively capturing CO2 through wet caustic ‘scrubbing’ on the cathode, which ultimately locks carbon dioxide.

 Key words: terracotta MFC, wet scrubbing, catholyte generation, water recovery, microbially assisted electrosynthesis